open-revolution/openrevolution/content/news/tedx-tech-hidden-cause-of-inequality-rufus-pollock-2018.md

 And that's what's going on.
 The real world Mr. Gates once he has the Windows operating system he dominates.
 He supplies everyone in the world and it costs him nothing to make each new copy.
 So he can dominate that market.

 And that's what we're seeing: these incredible monopolies like Facebook, Google, Windows.
-And in very vertical you look at you have monopoly or close to it.
+And in every vechicle you look at you have monopoly or close to it.

 ### Exclusive ownership: a seemingly sensible solution to the costly first copy problem